Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 - Save money on content creation and unnecessary online marketing channels,

-- Determine which marketing channels you should focus more of your time, budget, and efforts on,
+- Determine which channels you should invest more of your budget, efforts, and time on,

 Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat methods, websites, solutions, and anything that violates the terms of service and policies of services like Pinterest, Google, Facebook, etc..
+In fact, we urge you to avoid using black hat solutions, sites, techniques, and anything that violates the policies and terms of service of services like Pinterest, Facebook, Google.

-The purpose of this series of articles is not to game web services or break their terms of service, but to show you how to automate your content distribution in order to leverage your time and marketing efforts, and get additional exposure online from websites frequented by your target audience.
+What we are focusing in this article is not to manipulate web services or break their terms of service, but to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from websites used by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most small business owners lack the time, human resources and budget to engage in the kind of content marketing that many experts recommend.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+As we’ve just seen in the previous section, many business owners lack the time, resources and budget to engage in the kind of content marketing that many online experts recommend.
+What you want to do, then, is be strategic with your limited time, resources, and budget.

-(Posting content to different marketing channels one at a time can be very time-consuming!)
+(Posting content to individual channels is very time-consuming!)

 Why not choose this one instead …